Fargo. Moorhead. Detroit Lakes. One DWI Defense Firm With Real Credentials.

 Credentials That Make a Difference in DWI Defense

 DWI and DUI law is technical.
-Challenging a BAC test, contesting the validity of a traffic stop, or navigating the administrative license hearing process requires a level of specialization that goes beyond general criminal defense.
+Proving that you were not actually impaired, challenging a BAC test, contesting the validity of a traffic stop, and navigating administrative drivers license issues requires a level of specialization that goes beyond general criminal defense.

-Attorney Matt Keller brings additional depth through his training with the National College for DUI Defense (NCDD), an organization dedicated exclusively to advancing the science and law of DUI defense.
-NCDD training covers everything from the pharmacology of alcohol to the mechanics of breath testing equipment, giving Ringstrom DeKrey attorneys the technical knowledge to challenge evidence that less-prepared defense attorneys might accept at face value.
+Attorney Matt Keller also brings additional depth through his training with the National College for DUI Defense (NCDD), an organization dedicated exclusively to advancing the science and law of DUI defense.
+NCDD training covers everything from the pharmacology of alcohol to the mechanics of breath testing equipment, giving Matt the technical knowledge to challenge evidence that less-prepared defense attorneys might accept at face value.
+Matt has also completed the same Field Sobriety Testing and DWI Detection Training that police officers receive.
+In other words, Matt has the training to know when police do not conduct these tests properly and according to standard operating procedure.
+You can thus be confident that Ringstrom DeKrey will spot the nuances and mistakes officers make while in the field.

-When your case hinges on the reliability of a breathalyzer reading or the legality of a traffic stop, that depth of training matters.
+When your case hinges on the legality of a traffic stop, an officer’s assertion that you are “impaired,” or the reliability of a breath test result, Ringstrom DeKrey’s depth of experience and training matters.

 Meet Your DUI/DWI Attorneys